-Work at Boulevard has included geochemical soil sampling, diamond drilling and geological mapping.
+Work at Boulevard in the 2010 and 2011 field seasons included geochemical soil sampling, diamond drilling and geological mapping.
 Much of this work was designed to better-define and evaluate the Boulevard Trend, which is comprised of gold-, arsenic-, antimony- and molybdenum-in-soil anomalies that occur over a distance of 20 kilometres and were identified as a result of 2010 geochemical soil sampling by Silver Quest.